adamniedzielski/blog/_posts/2021-09-17-the-joy-of-slow-programming.md

 2. no more than one hour of work on the project per day
 3. focus on delivering the smallest possible thing that actually provides some value to my friend
-4. strive for simplicity from the technical perspective and not perfection
+4. write the first simple solution that works instead of striving for technical perfection

 I thought about them as defining my new mindset of "slow programming".
 And this is how [Neue Wohnung](https://github.com/adamniedzielski/neue_wohnung) was born.